akionsight/AkIonSight/README.md

 [![most Languages Used](https://github-readme-stats.vercel.app/api/top-langs/?username=AkIonSight)](https://github.com/anuraghazra/github-readme-stats)

-currently 13 and pretty good at python. a bit of HTML, CSS here and there
+currently 13 and pretty good at python. a bit of HTML, CSS and JS here and there

 **Discord**: AkIonSight#8281